Kinetic Rock and Roll Smart Control Review

 Cons: Expensive, no ANT+, heavy, not portable

-Kinetic has long been a leader in the stationary trainer market, with it's rather long in the tooth Road Machine being a testament to the quality products the company is known for.
+Kinetic has long been a leader in the stationary trainer market, with its mature Road Machine lineup being a testament to the quality products the company is known for.
 When Kinetic released their line of Smart Control trainers, both industry folks and consumers had high expectations for the well-regarded brand.
 They even did something that no other competitor could match, by offering a Smart Control resistance unit that could be retrofitted to an older Road Machine Frame.
-The applaud the idea, but in the end, we feel that Kinetic has missed the mark, by not including ANT+FEC control on their smart trainers.
-Kinetic is the only company to not include ANT+ and Bluetooth, and this hampers versatility with computers but also limits the pool of third-party applications that can be used with their trainers.
-In addition, their prices are a bit steep, making them less competitive with other brands.
+They applaud the idea, but in the end, we feel that Kinetic has missed the mark, at least partially by not including ANT+FEC control on their smart trainers.
+Kinetic is the only company to not include ANT+, and this hampers versatility with computers but also limits the pool of third-party applications that can be used with their trainers.
+Also, the price of this trainer is a bit steep, making it less competitive with other brands.
 The Rock and Roll is undoubtedly a well-built trainer, but was not a high scoring product in our review for a multitude of reasons we explore in the performance comparison below.

 Connectivity and Power Accuracy

-Kinetic unlike most smart trainer manufacturers has chosen not to use ANT+ FEC control for their trainers, and rely on Bluetooth for trainer control and power data transmission.
-We had a great deal of difficulty connecting to the Kinetic Fit application with an Android phone and despite numerous attempts to troubleshoot the problem, including calls to customer support we were unable to fix the issue.
+Kinetic, unlike most smart trainer manufacturers, has chosen not to use ANT+ FEC control for their trainers, relying solely on Bluetooth Smart for trainer control and power data transmission.
+We had a great deal of difficulty connecting to the Kinetic Fit application with an Android phone.
+Despite numerous attempts to troubleshoot the problem, including calls to customer support, we were unable to fix the issue.
 In contrast, we had no problem connecting the Rock and Roll using the same application on an IOS device.
-The Kinetic Fit application is loaded with features in the mobile form and was well liked by our testers who were using I-Phones.
-Unfortunately Kinetic Fit is only compatible with Apple TV, IOS Tablets, and Android Tablets.
-It does not work with Apple or Windows based PCs.
+The Kinetic Fit application is loaded with features in the mobile form and was well liked by our testers who were using iPhones.
+Unfortunately, Kinetic Fit is only compatible with Apple TV, IOS Tablets, and Android Tablets.
+It does not work with Apple or Windows-based PCs.

-This is a big let down and really limits the functionality of the application.
+This is a big letdown and limits the functionality of the application.
 Does it work with Zwift?
-Yes, it does, but once again, if you are trying to display Zwift on a Mac you will need to use your smartphone with the Zwift companion application in order to connect and push the data to the computer.
+Yes, it does, but once again, if you are trying to display Zwift on a Mac, you will need to use your smartphone with the Zwift companion application to connect and push the data to the computer.
 Confused yet?
-If you were using another smart trainer such as the Hammer Direct Drive and you wanted to use Zwift on your desktop computer all that is necessary is to connect an ANT+ dongle to the computer and you are in business because the Hammer Direct can use either ANT+ or Bluetooth.
+If you were using another smart trainer and you wanted to use Zwift on your desktop computer, all that is necessary is to connect an ANT+ dongle to the computer and you are in business because they almost all can use either ANT+ or Bluetooth.
 The bottom line is that connection to applications both proprietary and third party has been made unnecessarily complicated by Kinetics omission of the ANT+ standard.

 Power accuracy was acceptable during testing.
-We found the Rock and Roll to fall within the 10-15% claimed range when tested against a Quarq crank based power meter.
-When using the Kinetic Fit application, you are prompted to calibrate following a 10min warm up.
-This is a nice feature and takes the guess work out of calibration and also is a good reminder in case you forget.
+We found the Rock and Roll to fall within the 10-15 percent claimed range when tested against a Quarq crank-based power meter.
+When using the Kinetic Fit application, you are prompted to calibrate following a 10-minute warmup.
+This is a nice feature and takes the guesswork out of calibration and also is a good reminder in case you forget.

-Weighing in at 47.5 lbs, the Rock and Roll is the heaviest trainer we tested and also receives the lowest score of any trainer in the test.
-The Hammer Direct Drive comes in at 47lbs but it is a direct drive trainer.
-The Kicker Snap a comparable tire drive model weighs 9.5lbs less than the Rock and Roll.
+Weighing in at 47.5 lbs, the Rock and Roll is the heaviest trainer we tested and also receives the lowest score of any smart trainer in the test.
+The Hammer Direct Drive and Tacx Neo Smart come in at 47 lbs, but they are direct drive trainers.
+The Kickr Snap, a comparable tire drive model weighs 9.5lbs less than the Rock and Roll.
 The massive overall size of the trainer is a greater detriment to its portability than weight.
 The support legs have a width of 39.4" when extended for use, almost 10" wider than any other trainer we tested.
 Getting the Rock and Roll through a standard width doorway is nearly impossible.
-The legs do come off but a hex key is required and it is certainly not a procedure you would want to attempt on a regular basis.
+The legs do come off, but a hex key is required, and it is certainly not a procedure you would want to attempt on a regular basis.
 The Rock and Roll does give some resistance without an electrical connection.
-We were able to spin up to 250watts, but this is almost a mute point as it is unlikely you would ever attempt to take such an unwieldy trainer anywhere for a pre-race warm up.
+We were able to spin up to 250 watts, but this is almost a moot point as it is unlikely you would ever attempt to take such an unwieldy trainer anywhere for a pre-race warmup.